Early Childhood Education

 Upon completion of this course, the student will be able to:

-- identify and demonstrate key aspects of early childhood education program leadership and core attributes of effective program leaders.
+• identify and demonstrate key aspects of early childhood education program leadership and core attributes of effective program leaders.

-- identify effective practices for managing and administering early care and education programs.
+• identify effective practices for managing and administering early care and education programs.

-- articulate strategies for establishing and facilitating professional relationships, collaboration, and communication between colleagues, families, and community stakeholders.
+• articulate strategies for establishing and facilitating professional relationships, collaboration, and communication between colleagues, families, and community stakeholders.

-- identify and evaluate cultural and organizational characteristics that support a diverse and inclusive early childhood education program.
+• identify and evaluate cultural and organizational characteristics that support a diverse and inclusive early childhood education program.

-- articulate components of equitable hiring practices, observation, and evaluation of staff.
+• articulate components of equitable hiring practices, observation, and evaluation of staff.

-- formulate strategies for professional growth and development opportunities, based on evaluation of staff and program needs.
+• formulate strategies for professional growth and development opportunities, based on evaluation of staff and program needs.

-- examine the administrator's legal and ethical responsibilities related to the rights of employees, children, and families.
+• examine the administrator's legal and ethical responsibilities related to the rights of employees, children, and families.

 ECE 424 Adult Supervision: Mentoring in a Collaborative Learning Setting

-- Units:2
+• Units:2

-- Hours:36 hours LEC
+• Hours:36 hours LEC

-- Prerequisite:ECE 314 and 320 with grades of "C" or better
+• Prerequisite:ECE 314 with a grade of "C" or better

-- Transferable:CSU
+• Transferable:CSU

 This course covers principles and methods of supervising and mentoring teachers, volunteers, staff, and other adults in early childhood education settings.
 Emphasis is on the roles and development of early childhood professionals as mentors and teachers working collaboratively to guide a teaching team or individual within an early childhood education setting.
-This course satisfies the adult supervision requirement for the CA Child Development Master Teacher Permit and Site Supervisor permit issued by the CA Commission on Teacher Credentialing.
+This course satisfies the adult supervision course work requirement for the California Child Development Master Teacher Permit and Site Supervisor permit issued by the CA Commission on Teacher Credentialing.

 Student Learning Outcomes